 NEW: Union Grill: 413 South Craig StreetOakland

-Affordable university-area food, just between Pitt and Carnegie Mellon, seemed just the place to send my little family Jan Gabriel, Arthur Morris, and foster child Matt Brown in BLOOD (2013).
+Affordable university-area food, just between Pitt and Carnegie Mellon, seemed just the place to send my little family Jan Gabriel, Arthur Morris, and foster child Matt Brown in A MEASURE OF BLOOD.
 Jan Gabriel teaches theatre at Pitt and is directing a play (in this way I could follow the dictum to write what you know).
 Anyway, she and her husband are on the verge of adopting Matt and she's got to get to rehearsal.
 A child can always find something to like at the Union Grill, and most adults can, too.
 They serve waffle fries, sweet potato fries, and all the usuals when it comes to sandwiches and appetizers.
 But one of the best features is the daily fish dinner entree with sides.
 I've had good trout there, but at the moment all I see on the menu is salmon.
 Still, a five-hour pot roast is appealing, too.

 Union Grill on Banksville Roadnow defunct